A photo of Brian Turpin.

 Biography

-Brian K. Turpin, DO, completed his undergraduate training at the University of Missouri, graduate medical training at the Kansas City University of Medicine and Biosciences, and pediatric residency and hematology / oncology fellowship at Cincinnati Children’s Hospital Medical Center where he served as co-chief fellow.
+I completed my undergraduate training at the University of Missouri, graduate medical training at the Kansas City University of Medicine and Biosciences, and pediatric residency and hematology / oncology fellowship at Cincinnati Children’s, where I served as co-chief fellow.

-Dr. Turpin’s clinical and academic interests pertain to children and young adults with solid tumors, particularly sarcomas and neuroblastomas, with a research focus on the development of new drugs and clinical trials for patients with relapsed cancer.
+My clinical and academic interests pertain to children and young adults with solid tumors, particularly sarcomas and neuroblastomas.
+My research focuses on the development of new drugs and clinical trials for patients with relapsed cancer.

 DO: Kansas City University of Medicine and Biosciences.